 It’s a tale of two job markets.

-Unemployment is high.
+Unemployment is relatively high.
 But it also seems like everyone's hiring.
-In September, 7.7 million Americans were unemployed – 34.5% of them for more than six months.
-And in August (the most recent data available), there were about 10 million jobs open.
+In November, 6.9 million Americans were unemployed.
+And at the end of October (the most recent data available), there were about 11 million jobs open.

 A mismatch.
 Usually, relatively high unemployment = big hiring pool.
 Aka advantage, employers.
 But they're struggling to find a good fit.
 Some hiring managers say candidates lack the skills they're looking for.
-One study found there were shortages of workers in industries like food services, entertainment, finance, and health care.
+One study found there were shortages of workers in industries like food services, trade, and education.

 Oh, and there's still a pandemic going on.
 That’s keeping some would-be workers at home due to safety and/or child care concerns.
 Some say the enhanced unemployment benefits included in the stimulus packages have encouraged workers to wait it out vs. rejoining the workforce ASAP.
 But that program ended in September.
 And some states opted out of the extra financial help early to try and push people back to work sooner.

 Lately, employers.
 Companies including McDonald’s, Under Armour, Walmart and even the gov have been raising wages, sweetening benefits, and loosening requirements to attract applicants.
 And job alerts are popping up across industries (like construction, manufacturing, e-commerce, and health care) and all over the country.